-On behalf of the Lassonde School of Engineering Faculty Council and in alignment with the York University Senate, the Committee on Evaluations and Academic Standards shall oversee academic policy, academic standards and policies and practices related to graded evaluations.
+On behalf of the Lassonde School of Engineering Faculty Council and in alignment with the York University Senate, the Committee on Evaluations and Academic Standards shall oversee academic policy, academic standards and policies and practices related to graded evaluations, as well as the development and oversight of the academic petitions process, including review and decisions of academic petitions and appeals.
 It will monitor and provide Faculty-level academic oversight of grades exercises undertaken by academic units.
-The Committee shall conduct hearings and make decisions in cases of suspected breach of the Senate Policy on Academic Honesty in accordance with Senate Policy.
+The Committee shall conduct hearings and make decisions in cases of suspected breach of the Senate Policy on Academic Honesty in accordance with Senate Policy, and oversee a panel system for the hearing of petitions and appeals.
 The Committee embodies appropriate standards of fairness and natural justice in all its proceedings.

 Academic Standards meetings typically take place on the fourth Monday of the Month.